 The switch was completed after a two-year collaboration between U.S. Customs and Border Protection (CBP), Canadian Air Transport Security Authority (CATSA) and air carriers.

 While we can’t make your security check go any faster, we can make booking flights to the US quick and easy.
+Not to mention, help you find the best deals on vacation packages from Toronto, Vancouver, or the Canadian airport nearest you!
 Contact a Flight Centre travel consultant online, at 1 877 967 5302 or visit us at a shop near you.